10yard/pactrainer/readme.md

     Uses 5 patterns but some of them are very similar so should be easier to learn.
     These patterns are robust until near the end of each board.
 You may then need to freestyle to tidy up the few remaining pellets on your own.
-    Pattern 1 is for board 1 only.
+    Pattern 01 is for board 1 only.
 It's freestyle near the end if you prefer.
-    Pattern 2 is for boards 2 through 4.
+    Pattern 02 is for boards 2 through 4.
 It's a slight variation from pattern 1.
-    Pattern 3 if for boards 5 through 16.
+    Pattern 03 if for boards 5 through 16 and 18.
-    Pattern 4 is for boards 17, 19 and 20.
+    Pattern 04 is for boards 17, 19 and 20.
 You may need to freestyle near the end.
-    Pattern 5 is for boards 21 through 255
+    Pattern 05 is for boards 21 through 255

 More information about Killerclown's patterns is to be found at:
     https://www.mameworld.info/net/pacman/patterns.html

 ### Perfect NRC set:
-    * Currently In development - Stage 1,2 and 3 are available
+    * Currently In development - Stages 1 to 5 are currently available

-    An advanced pattern set for attaining the Perfect Pacman score by NR Chapman There are 22 patterns in total.
+    An advanced pattern set for attaining the Perfect Pacman score by NR Chapman There are 13 different patterns.

-    Boards 1-20 each have a unique pattern
-    Boards 21-255 have a single pattern
-    The split screen board 255 has a pattern
+	Pattern 01 is for board 1 only.
+	Pattern 02 is for board 2 only.
+	Pattern 03 is for board 3 only.
+	Pattern 04 is for board 4 only.
+	Pattern 05 is for boards 5, 7, 8 and 11.
+	Pattern 06 is for board 6 only.
+	Pattern 07 is for board 9, 12, 13, 15, 16 and 18
+	Pattern 08 is for board 10 only
+	Pattern 09 is for board 14 only
+	Pattern 10 is for board 17 only
+	Pattern 11 is for boards 19 and 20
+	Pattern 12 is for boards 21 to 255
+	Pattern 13 is for board 256

     Archive web information can be found at https://web.archive.org/web/20061103090947/http://nrchapman.com/pacman/